axhi/axhi.github.io/work.md

   <a href="https://github.com/axhi/bobo-news" target="_blank">GitHub Repository</a> | <a href="http://bobo-news.herokuapp.com" target="_blank">Live Location</a>
     <p class="object-desc">BoboNews is a HackerNews clone made as a project at Dev Bootcamp.
 The project's intent was to organize links for our Bobolink cohort.</p>
     <h4>technology</h4>
-  <p>Heroku - demployment, Rails - backend, Rails - frontend page serving</p>
+  <p>Heroku - deployment, Rails - backend, Rails - frontend page serving</p>
   <h4>contribution</h4>
   <p>I worked on the entire scope of this project as a pair in a pair-programming experience.
 My pair and I were involved in the entire decision making process as to most effectively clone HackerNews.</p>
   </span>